flxzt/vecdisp/README.md

 # Overview
-vecdisp is a project to drive vector displays such as oscilloscopes in XY-mode, CRT displays, or any other displays that can take two voltage values as X and Y coordinates.
-It is mainly written for the `Raspberry Pi 2 / Zero W` and utilises the `SDL2` and `bcm2835` libraries.
+vecdisp is a student project which attempts to recreate the look of old vector displays such as the one seen on the Vectrex videogame console.
+We use modern hardware (the Raspberry Pi 2) and a custom-made HAT with 12-bit DACs.
+Alongside that we wrote the 'libvecdisp' C library found in this repo.
+It can be used to compile binaries directly on the Rasberry Pi which can be launched from our basic menu (which can be started at boot as a systemd service).
+Cross compiling should theoretically also be possible, but is not tested yet.
+To create binaries without having access to the hardware, the library also has a compile option to output the application to the screen, using the 'SDL2' library.

 #### libvecdisp
 `libvecdisp.h` is the belonging C API.
 Its features are: